microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/security-hostpair.md

 [!INCLUDE [threatintelligence-api-disclaimer](../../includes/threatintelligence-api-disclaimer.md)]

 Represents a pair of parent-child hosts in which the child host is able to be reached via the parent host.
 For example, if `contoso.com` redirects to `microsoft.com`, then `contoso.com` represents the parent host and `microsoft.com` the child host.

+The hostPair API also includes the **linkKind** of the relationship.
+An example of this may be `redirect`.

+Further information about hostPairs can be found in the [Defender Threat Intelligence Learn Page](/defender/threat-intelligence/data-sets#host-pairs).

 ## Methods